bezzer365/2024-KRICT-ChemDX-Hackathon/README.md

 # Hackathon

-Code produced for Raman spectrum visulaisation and analysis contained in the Functions.pynb file
+Code produced for Raman spectrum visulaisation and analysis contained in the Functions.pynb file.

+Backgroud_Fit - includes the workings for background fits for a single dataset to demostrate the developmet of the functions.
+KRICT2024_Hackathon_Gaussian - includes the workings for constructing the peak finding and Gaussian fitting functions as well as integrated intensities.

+The final notebook is the full code, with both functions and loops integrated to allow multiple datasets to be visualised and analysed and can be adapted accordingly.